-I had never been bitten by a cat before I started volunteering at a cat shelter last summer.
+I had never been bitten by a cat before I started volunteering at a cat shelter this previous summer.
 I’d been nipped at, sure, but never to the point of broken skin.
-However, none of the cats who bit me meant to do me harm -- which is an important thing to remember in my position of continuing to care for them, even with fresh wounds.
+However, none of the cats who bit me meant to do me harm — which is an important thing to remember in my position of continuing to care for them, even with fresh wounds.
 All those cat bites were from kitties who had simply gotten overstimulated.
 They’re living in an environment with the ever-changing sounds and smells of 130 other cats, so it’s easy to see how cat bites happen.

 The first cat to bite me was Miles, an enormous black beauty who had been caged for health issues.
 While cleaning his cage, he was rubbing against my hands and headbutting my elbows.
 He was new to my area of the shelter, and I was excited to have some good bonding time with him.
 Then, behind me, there was a scuffle between two free-roaming cats.
 I turned my head to see what all the fuss was about, and Miles bit me on the back of my neck.
 This bite was mild; he barely broke the surface of my skin.
 It was more of a deep scrape, really.
 Still, it startled me, and, of course, OUCH!

-I wasn’t concerned about it until the next day, when I removed the bandage.
+I wasn’t concerned about the cat bite until the next day when I removed the bandage.
 What I found was that the base of my thumb was a bit swollen (nothing too dramatic, but certainly noticeable), the area was pink, warm to the touch, and painful.
-As a freelancer who often struggles to eat, let alone see a doctor, I don’t have health insurance (I play emergency-roulette every time I leave my apartment).
-I kept the punctures clean and smeared with a triple-antibiotic ointment, and I changed the bandages twice per day -- keeping a close eye on the brewing infection to make sure it didn’t get worse.
+As a freelancer who often struggles to eat, let alone see a doctor, I don’t have health insurance (I play emergency roulette every time I leave my apartment).
+I kept the punctures clean and smeared with a triple-antibiotic ointment, and I changed the bandages twice per day — keeping a close eye on the brewing cat bite infection to make sure it didn’t get worse.

-She says that deep puncture wounds might bleed, and that you should apply pressure to stop the bleeding, then apply a clean bandage.
+Quinn says that deep-puncture wounds from cat bites might bleed and that you should apply pressure to stop the bleeding, then apply a clean bandage.
 She also recommends visiting urgent care or an emergency room.

-Remember that cats don’t inflict injury based on whether or not they “like” the person they injure, and their behavior shouldn’t be taken personally.
+Remember that cats don’t inflict injury based on whether or not they “like” the person they injure and their behavior shouldn’t be taken personally.
 When it comes to cat bites, they’re simply acting in self-preservation, striking if they feel threatened.

 Curtain advises that “people who handle animals should approach them in a calm, confident manner, but they should be prepared to back off if the situation is too stressful for themselves or the animal.
 Animals can sense when a handler’s energy is off and can interpret this as a threat.
 Just like people, animals sometimes just need a break to cool down and then the situation can be approached again.”